 Sec.
-23. Denial in Good Faith Not a Ground for Liability. - A denial in good faith of a request made pursuant to the provisions of this Act shall not constitute grounds for administrative, civil or criminal liability.
-In cases of denial of the request, the public official, officer or employee involved must prove that he/she acted in good faith by specifying the ground relied upon for the denial.
+23. Mere Denial in Good Faith Not a Ground for Liability. - A mere denial in good faith of a request made pursuant to the provisions of this Act shall not constitute grounds for administrative, civil or criminal liability.

 Sec.
-24. Act Not a Bar to Claim of Right to Information Under the Constitution. - No provision of this Act shall be interpreted as a bar to any claim of the right to information under Article III, Section 7 of the Constitution.
+24. Act Not a Bar to Claim of Right to Information Under the Constitution.

+- No provision of this Act shall be interpreted as a bar to any claim of the right to information under Article III, Section 7 of the 1987 Constitution.

 Sec.
-25. Integration of Freedom of Information (FOI) and Good Governance in Elementary and Secondary Curriculum. - To ensure a well-informed generations of citizens, the right to information, the principles of accountability and transparency, democracy and leadership, and good governance shall be integrated in such subjects as Heyograpiya, Kasaysayan at Sibika (HEKASI) and Araling Panlipunan in the elementary level and in such subjects as Social Studies and Makabayan or its equivalent subjects in high school level.
-The Department of Education in coordination with the Civil Service Commission and other relevant offices shall prepare the necessary modules and teaching programs consistent with the objectives of this Act.
+25. Integration of Freedom of Information (FOI) and Good Governance in Elementary and Secondary Curriculum. - To ensure well-informed generations of citizens, the right to information, the principles of accountability and transparency, democracy and leadership, and good governance shall be integrated in such subjects as Heyograpiya, Kasaysayan at Sibika (HEKASI) and Araling Panlipunan in the elementary level and in such subjects as Social Studies and Makabayan or its equivalent subjects in high school level.
+The Department of Education in coordination with the Civil Service Commission and other relevant

+Offices shall prepare the necessary modules and teaching programs consistent with the objectives of this Act.